E-Sh4rk/TypeInference/random.md

 - Line 231: should use the 'circle' operator to type App?

-- Line 234: Call to back-typeof: should call it on t & t_0 (instead of just t).
-It's "free" and can give a more precise result.
-More generally, use Env everywhere instead of t!
-More precise results, and it will also simplify some cases (for instance, get rid of the `cap ...
+- Line 234: Use Env everywhere instead of t!
+More precise results, and it will also simplify some case (for instance, get rid of the `cap ...
 (Any x Any)` for pairs).
-Exemple where it is useful:
-Env: `x:int|bool f:(string->int)&(int->string)`, e: `f x`, t: `string|int`
+  See example `two_steps` in the implementation.

+- Line 260: 'square' operator could be stronger!
+See example `two_steps` in the implementation.

 - "Path expressions" --> "Selector expressions" ?